Shuai873/onlyoffice.github.io/sdkjs-plugins/content/mathpix/README.md

    - Use "Copy" to copy or "Insert" to add to document

 #### Important Notes
-- When using LaTeX format, some complex mathematical expressions may need manual adjustment to work with ONLYOFFICE editor
+- **When using LaTeX format, some complex mathematical expressions may need manual adjustment to work with ONLYOFFICE Document Editor**
 - Preview results before insertion to ensure accuracy
 - If recognition results are unsatisfactory, try using clearer images